APNewsBreak: Airbnb agrees to provide host records to Hawaii

 The state’s court filing said it has struggled to collect taxes from vacation rental and bed-and-breakfast operators in part because many hosts don’t generate enough revenue for Airbnb to send the IRS relevant tax forms for them.
 It also blames the relative anonymity hosts are given on the Airbnb website, where rental operators are often identified by a first name.

 In addition, many Hawaii hosts have been illegally running their businesses without permits.
-Hawaii’s counties issue permits for short-term rentals, and each of them have different regulations.
+Hawaii’s counties issue permits for short-term rentals, and each of them has different regulations.

 Honolulu, the most populous county, cracked down on illegal operators with a strict new law enacted earlier this year.
 Before this law took effect, Honolulu was estimated to have about 800 legal vacation rental and bed-and-breakfast units and about 10 times as many illegal ones.

-Agreement details filed in state Circuit Court last week said Airbnb will provide the state Department of Taxation with the records of the 1,000 hosts who made the most revenue from 2016 through 2018.
+Details of the agreement filed in state Circuit Court last week said Airbnb will provide the Department of Taxation with the records of the 1,000 hosts who made the most revenue from 2016 through 2018.
 The company will give these hosts two weeks’ notice before it hands over the information.

 Airbnb will provide the state with anonymized data for hosts who had more than $2,000 in annual revenue during those years.
 The state may then request individualized records for these hosts, though it will be able to obtain information on only 500 hosts every two weeks.